 This workshop is an intensive introduction to methods for bringing philosophy into preK-12 classrooms.
-Philosophy sessions use children’s books and various activities to inspire discussions that emerge from the children’s own questions, based on the understanding that questioning is central to independent thinking.
+Philosophy sessions use philosophical texts, children’s books, film and other art forms, and various activities to inspire discussions that emerge from young people’s own questions, based on the understanding that questioning is central to independent thinking.
 The workshop will focus on ways in which to establish philosophical “communities of inquiry” in classrooms, and will introduce a conception of what constitutes a philosophical discussion, basic reasoning and logic tools, and a general introduction to the discipline of philosophy, including ethics, epistemology, social and political philosophy, aesthetics, and logic.

 The workshop emphasizes learning by doing.
 We will form our own community of philosophical inquiry, and will spend most of each day discussing questions such as: When do we know something?
 What is justice?
 What is the self?
 What is friendship?